 Unlike the redirect flow, the decoupled flow allows the customer to authorise a consent request on a different device and platform, or at a different time.

-In v2.0 the decoupled flow is considered an optional function that API providers can choose to provide to customers.
+In v2.0 and above the decoupled flow is considered an optional function that API Providers can choose to provide to customers.

 When the decoupled flow is used: